Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Introduction

 The remarkable ability of LLMs to process and generate text that respects a rich diversity of syntactic constraints strongly suggests that models have sophisticated syntactic knowledge.
 Yet our understanding of internal representations of these syntactic facts is lacking, which has motivated research into interpretability paradigms searching for syntactic \textit{mechanisms}, such as mechanistic interpretability and causal abstractions \cite{geiger2022, murty2023intrinsic}.
 We study probing, a prominent approach in this domain which assumes that model \textit{activations} are the mechanism through which syntactic knowledge is encoded and that this knowledge is linearly recoverable using small supervised models called \textit{probes} \citep[among others]{conneau-etal-2018-cram, hewitt-manning-2019-structural, tenney-etal-2019-bert}.
 However, no comprehensive study has evaluated whether probing accuracy is indicative of targeted syntactic \textit{outcomes}.

-We deepen understanding of the relationship between syntactic mechanisms and outcomes by asking: \textit{Do probing accuracies, measured by tree attachment scores of syntactic probes, effectively predict a model's downstream performance on targeted syntactic evaluations?} We evaluate syntactic outcomes using BLiMP \citep{warstadt-etal-2020-blimp-benchmark}, a benchmark of minimal pairs spanning well-established English grammatical contrasts.
+We deepen understanding of the relationship between syntactic mechanisms and outcomes by asking: \textit{Do probing accuracies, measured by dependency tree attachment scores of syntactic probes, effectively predict a model's downstream performance on targeted syntactic evaluations?} We evaluate syntactic outcomes using BLiMP \citep{warstadt-etal-2020-blimp-benchmark}, a benchmark of minimal pairs spanning well-established English grammatical contrasts.
 Assigning higher probability to the acceptable sentence in an acceptable-unacceptable pair has been established as a desired linguistic outcome \cite{marvin-linzen-2018-targeted, warstadt-etal-2020-blimp-benchmark}.

 We train three syntax probes on 32 open-weight transformer models.
 We then fit Ordinary Least Squares (OLS) regressions modeling BLiMP minimal pairs accuracy as a function of probe attachment scores on the grammatically acceptable sentences (Fig~\ref{fig:fig_1_design}).
-We demonstrate that across all levels of analysis---amalgamation of all BLiMP linguistic phenomena, individual phenomena, and targeted suites of challenging minimal pairs---syntax probing accuracy shows no clear predictive power for downstream outcomes.\footnote{Code will be uploaded to GitHub soon.}
+We demonstrate that across all levels of analysis---amalgamation of all BLiMP linguistic phenomena, individual phenomena, and targeted suites of difficult minimal pairs---syntax probing accuracy shows no clear predictive power for downstream outcomes.\footnote{Code is at \url{https://github.com/agananth/SyntaxMechanismsOutcomes}}